top of page

 Dosage: 30g per 23l @ 18 to 25c Tolerance: 7.2% ABV

-Sigmund's Voss ferments between 25°C & 40°C (77-104°F) with an optimal range of 35-40°C (95-104°F).
+Kveik means yeast in Norwegian and ferments between 25°C & 40°C (77-104°F) with an optimal range of 35-40°C (95-104°F).
 A fast fermentation is achieved within the optimal temperature range with full attenuation typically achieved within 2-3 days.
-The flavour is consistent across the entire temperature range, i.e. neutral with subtle fruity notes of orange and citrus.
+The flavour is consistent across the entire temperature range.
+VOSS is semi-neutral with notes of orange & HORN is more tropical in flavour.

 Fermentation times: - 2-4 days at 40°C (104°F), 3-4 days at 30°C (86°F), 5-7 days at 25°C (77°F)